-Somerset Sable Palms will reflect the high quality educational programs of the Somerset network of schools, wherein excellence and performance drives the teacher's pedagogical efforts, and their commitment to the students manifests itself in all aspects of the school.
-The school intends to have a staff of highly experienced and qualified teachers and administrators that are State certified, experienced, and dedicated professionals whose highest priority is to maximize the potential of every child.
-Like all Somerset Academies, the school is committed to awakening every student's natural curiosity, develop and foster a love for learning, build on strengths, prepare them to meet challenges, and inspire them to excel.
+The School will be a High-Performing (HP) replication of the Somerset Academy Davie Charter School (#5211) educational program design wherein excellence and performance drives the teacher's pedagogical efforts, and their commitment to the students manifests itself in all aspects of the school.
+Like the high performing school being replicated, the school intends to have a staff of qualified teachers and administrators that are State certified, experienced, and dedicated professionals whose highest priority is to maximize the potential of every child.
+Like Somerset Davie, the school is committed to awakening every student's natural curiosity, develop and foster a love for learning, build on strengths, prepare them to meet challenges, and inspire them to excel.

 The Somerset Academy program is aimed at preparing every child for the demands of the 21st Century and the global workforce offering opportunities for every child to reach his/her highest potential as early as Kindergarten.
-This is done by enhancing the Florida Standards (MAFS and LAFS) and/or NGSSS for the content areas, creating a seamless K-12 curriculum delivered in technology-rich environments, using best practices and emphasizing assessment data to differentiate instruction in order to reduce the need for remediation in the later years of each child's educational experience.
+This is done by enhancing the Florida Standards (MAFS and LAFS) and/or NGSSS for the content areas, creating a seamless curriculum delivered in technology-rich environments, using best practices and emphasizing assessment data to differentiate instruction in order to reduce the need for remediation in the later years of each child's educational experience.

-It is the belief of the applicant that:
+Like the high performing school being replicated, it is the belief of the applicant that: